All Episodes

 I've talked at length about it.

-U.S. 18 code, Section 1507.
+UA 18 Code Section 1507.

 You can't intimidate or harass judges in front of their homes like this, especially when they're in the process of making a decision.

-Uh, it's sad, but you know, now we have security measures because violence cannot be ruled out.
+And as now the justices will be issuing their final opinions in this term, it's sad, but now we have security measures because violence cannot be ruled out.

-They're sending around flyers all over Washington, D.C. calling to action a night of rage, and the night of uh the Supreme Court overturns Roe v.
+They're sending around flyers all over Washington, D.C., calling to action a night of rage.

 Wade hits the streets.

-Uh, you know, basically they're saying it's time to riot.
+Basically, they're saying it's time to riot.

 Continues, our oppressors, if abortions aren't safe, you are not either.

-Remember that Jane's Revenge written in one particular case.
+Remember that Jane's revenge written in one particular case.

 So what's going to happen here, I don't know.